Zebra Puzzle

-The zebra puzzle is a well-known logic puzzle.
+The Zebra Puzzle is a well-known logic puzzle.
 Many versions of the puzzle exist, including a version published in Life International magazine on December 17, 1962.
 The March 25, 1963, issue of Life contained the solution and the names of several hundred successful solvers from around the world.

 The puzzle is often called Einstein's Puzzle or Einstein's Riddle because it is said to have been invented by Albert Einstein as a boy; it is also sometimes attributed to Lewis Carroll.
-However, there is no known evidence for Einstein's or Carroll's authorship and the Life International version of the puzzle mentions brands of cigarette, such as Kools, that did not exist during Carroll's lifetime or Einstein's boyhood.
+However, there is no evidence for either person's authorship, and the Life International version of the puzzle mentions brands of cigarettes that did not exist during Carroll's lifetime or Einstein's boyhood.

 The Zebra puzzle has been used as a benchmark in the evaluation of computer algorithms for solving constraint satisfaction problems.
+More recently, it has been used as a benchmark for logical reasoning capabilities of large language models.

 Description

 The following version of the puzzle appeared in Life International in 1962: